 5. Managing date state and label logic

-ArrowDateSelectorView owns a single @State variable, currentDate, plus a Calendar and a DateFormatter for month+day strings.
-Two computed properties keep the logic tidy: formattedLabel decides whether to show Today, Tomorrow, Yesterday, or a formatted date, and showsDetailedDate determines when to display a second line with weekday + full date.
+ArrowDateSelectorView in ContentView.swift owns a single @State currentDate. formattedLabel picks Today, Tomorrow, Yesterday, or a localized date. showsDetailedDate controls the second line with weekday + full date.

 | 1 | struct ArrowDateSelectorView: View { |